pawrks/pico-sensor/README.md

 ### Current Features

 -   Ultra low hardware cost - at time of purchase in 2023 it was just under $25 per "Pico sensor" (does not include case or PoE to USB power supply)
+-   No traditional operating system, it only runs Python
 -   Connects Pico W to wi-fi
 -   On-board LED flashes while attempting wi-fi connection
 -   Gathers and reads water sensor, humidity, and temperature data